timchebunin/prodcalc/README.md

 # Calculator for product managers

-Redesign and combination of existed calculators used in (Simulator course for produc managers by Oleg Yakubenkov)[https://simulator.gopractice.ru/].
+Redesign and combination of existed calculators used in [Simulator course for produc managers by Oleg Yakubenkov](https://simulator.gopractice.ru/).

 Performs calculations using native JS: